fengalin/raspdac-on-osmc/README.md

 ## Operating System
 ### Prepare the SD Card
 The download page for OSMC is [here](https://osmc.tv/download/).
-As of June 2017, there is no specific image for Rapsberry Pi 3, so use the one for Raspberry Pi 2.
+As of June 2017, there is no specific image for the Rapsberry Pi 3, so use the one for the Raspberry Pi 2.

 #### Option 1: installer
 OSMC proposes a dedicated program targetting the OS from which you will install